 Position Description Evaluate, authorize, or recommend approval of commercial, real estate, or credit loans.
 Advise borrowers on financial status and payment methods.
 Includes mortgage loan officers and agents, collection analysts, loan servicing officers, and loan underwriters.

 - Petition courts to transfer titles and deeds of collateral to banks.

 - Confer with underwriters to aid in resolving mortgage application problems.

-Loan Officers state the following job skills are important in their day-to-day work.
+When polled, Loan Officers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.